hjeong04/RestaurantTracker/README.md

 track of all the grades for assignments and tests that are assigned throughout the year of their 100+ students.
 I realized that organizational tools such as a gradebook application would be an essential teaching tool.
 In hopes of using such application in the future as a teacher, I decided to create my own.

+## User Stories
+- As a user, I want to be able to add a student to a class
+- As a user, I want to be able to create a new test or an assignment
+- As a user, I want to be able to select a student from a class and add their grades to the corresponding tests or assignments
+- As a user, I want to be able to select a student and view all the grades of that student